You’ve spent years gathering knowledge in your space, and now, you want to teach it to other people.

 - Checklists are great for ensuring students don’t miss any action items.
 You can break the process you teach in your lesson/module into multiple steps and turn it into a checklist.

 - Workbooks can help students get ideas out of their heads and onto paper.
 It follows a simple format where you highlight the important points from your lesson and then leave space for your students to take notes or do brainstorming.
+Do check out our step-by-step guide on creating digital workbooks.

 - Cheat Sheets allow your students to quickly refer to your lessons without having to watch the entire video.
 You should have a cheat sheet for all the important lessons.